YishaiDredzen/AirlineDB/README.md

 SELECT COUNT(*) AS DeletedRows FROM DeletedBookings;
 ```

-6. Delete all tickets that 100 days have passed their flights
+6. Delete all packages where the car model was 'Chevrolet Corvette' and the car was returned 100 or more days before current date.
 ```
+DELETE FROM Package
+WHERE CarModel = 'Chevrolet Corvette'
+  AND ReturnDate < CURRENT_DATE - INTERVAL '100 days';
 ```

 **Updates:**